Fernando Garcia

 As such, instead of integrating over the square plate, let's add a bunch of infinitesimal square rings.

-Recall from the prologue that the electric field (at a distance $z $ above from it) of a square ring of side $a $ is
+Recall from the prologue that the electric field (at a distance z above from it) of a square ring of side a is

 If this is not convincing, consider that the area of the thick ring is

-Since the ring charge $4a\lambda $ has to be equal to that, it follows that $\lambda =\sigma \frac{da}{2}$.
+Since the ring charge 4aλ has to be equal to that, it follows that λ=σda2.
 We all of this in mind, we have:

-Let's integrate this expression from $a=0 $ to $a=a $.
-To avoid confussion, let's relabel $a $ inside the integrand to $b $.
+Let's integrate this expression from a=0 to a=a.
+To avoid confussion, let's relabel a inside the integrand to b.

 Which is exactly the expression we were looking for.